 Another benefit of hiring talent from nearby countries is the traveling convenience.
 If the country of nearshoring software development is close to your business location, you and your employees can quickly travel back and forth at need.
-Whenever the work demands, your employees can come to the headquarters at low costs, which means you get to save a lot of means on unnecessary travel expenses.
+Whenever the work demands, your employees can come to the headquarters at low costs, which means more money being funneled into product development.

 Although the benefits of nearshoring software development prevail over the disadvantages, you may want to consider a few risks before you hire remote software engineers.

-Offshoring software development can sometimes be more cost-effective if you pick a destination that is in Asia or Eastern Europe.
+Offshore software development can sometimes be more cost-effective if you pick a destination in Asia or Eastern Europe.
 You may get provided with a lot more services from around the globe than within a few countries nearby.
-Consequently, the more options you have, the higher the chances you'll save some business costs.
+Consequently, the more options you have in offshore outsourcing, the higher the chances you'll save on business costs.

 The services you're looking for may not necessarily be standard in the countries close to you.
 As a result, you'll have a limited number of choices and, therefore, access to a smaller talent pool.
 If you hire remote developers purely out of necessity, you may face performance risks.
 Fortunately, a talent acquisition partner can help you avoid this by accessing a wider talent pool in every nearby country.